Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

   [...taskChange.values(), req.params.id, global.user_id]);
 ```

+This looks a little complicated, and there are other ways to do it if you only have two fields that might change, but if you have many, you'd need to do something like this.

 #### h.
 Changing DELETE /tasks/:id (deleteTask)

 Another one for you to do.
 Remember to filter on user_id as well as the task id.